laurenrosehofland/byebyeboss/README.md

 Hello Fellow Learners,

-I am really excited about learning how to code! i hope I can become good enough at this to enjoy doing it AND make a living at it.
+I am a little nervous about all of this.
+What if I'm too old to learn?
+I am hoping to be able to do this as a new career.